ca2los/js-notes-1/notes.md

 ````

-There is an option to centralize the variable's value with ***constants*** avoiding different values.
-This type of variable must be declared
+There is an option to centralize the variable's value with ***constants*** for avoiding different values.
+This type of variable must be
-with capital letters and underscores `_` for blank spaces.
+declared with capital letters and underscores `_` for blank spaces.
 ````javascript
     const TAX_RATE = .15;
     var amount = 42;